agocorona/DAppFlow/README.md

  - the inherent complexity of server applications with a complex state and
  - the added complexity of programs whose state evolves along different steps.

-The first one is unavoidable but for the rest, is the objective of DAppFlow to mitigate them by means of a library which packs in a internal monad a lot of the features needed for the creation of DApps and  expose a reduced surface of primitives to the programmer.
+The objective of DAppFlow is to mitigate them by means of a library which packs in a internal monad a lot of the features needed for the creation of DApps and  expose a reduced surface of primitives to the programmer.

 Summary of the solution to the problem